Degree Level Apprentice – Laboratory Technician

 Why did you decide to do an Apprenticeship?

-It wasn’t my original plan, as at college everything was more focused towards applying for university and we weren’t given much information at all about degree level apprenticeships.
+Doing an apprenticeship wasn’t my original plan as at college, everything was more focused towards applying for university and not much information, if at all, was given on degree level apprenticeships.

 How did you find out about the apprenticeship at CPI?